Where can I purchase the BomeBox?

 Does the BomeBox supply MIDI phantom power for MIDI powered devices?

 Yes.
 The BomeBox implements the latest version of the official MIDI specification and uses 5V for the DIN ports.

 Does the BomeBox power USB devices?

-Yes, the BomeBox provides up to 1A at the USB Type A port (see below for power options).
+Yes, the BomeBox provides up to 1A (5V) at the USB Type A port (see below for power options).

 Can I attach multiple USB-MIDI devices?